Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Uniqueness Results and the Best-Response Algorithm

-{As a special case of the game $ \Gamma_{\textnormal{FL}} $, it follows from Theorem \ref{thm_exist} that the homogeneous game $\Gamma^h_{\text{FL}}$ is a potential game and admits NEs.} Moreover, the homogeneous game allows us to study the uniqueness of the NE, which is more challenging in a heterogeneous setting, as discussed at the end of Section \ref{sec_FL_potential_game} and Remark \ref{rem_non_unique}.
+{As a special case of $\Gamma_{\textnormal{FL}}$, Theorem~\ref{thm_exist} implies that $\hat{\Gamma}_{\textnormal{FL}}$ is still a potential game and admits NEs.} This stationary formulation is the regime where uniqueness can be characterized sharply, as shown in the next subsection.